HaronGebremeskel/Memory-Game/README.md

 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.
     * w3schools.com
     * stackoverflow
+    * youtube
     * Udemy.com

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)

-[YOUR ANSWER HERE]
+I did not encounter any challnge since everything has a walkthrough and it was easy to follow, but since i dont have any background with javascript i had a little trouble understanding the syntax, but i was able to understand some of it by going over the developer documenations, watching some youtube videos and by referencing w3school.

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]
+3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)

+    * How are technologies determined when designing a website?
+    * Which database scheme is considered when creating sites that do data storage?
+    * How is testing accomplished for websites?
+How different is the testing from web to Python or another language?
+    * How are websites transformed as technology changes?
+Are they revamped completely or is existing code reused in some manner?

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
-Be specific. (recommended 100 - 300 words)
+Be specific.

-[YOUR ANSWER HERE]
+I would like to add some additional features and rearrange the page layout to make it look nicer.
+I would also like to add difficulty levels and enable the users to choose.
+For example, in a simple game, a pattern consists of 6 elements.
+In a medium level 10 - 12 elements and in a difficult level , a pattern can have 14 - 16 elements.
+Or the users can decide on the number of elements in the pattern freely.
+To do this, I need to add an input field for the users, either a dropdown list or a text field, and enable generatePattern() function to take user inputs and generate patterns according to user demands.
+I also want to reorganize the code into different components using React to help better manage the code.

 ## Interview Recording URL Link